 Kenilworth is a decidedly white-collar village, with fully 98.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kenilworth is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Kenilworth who work in management occupations (26.60%), business and financial occupations (21.05%), and legal occupations (9.21%).

-Kenilworth is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Kenilworth is a great place for families with children to consider.
+First of all, many other families with children live here, making Kenilworth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Kenilworth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kenilworth’s overall crime rate is lower than average for the country.

 Despite being a small village, Kenilworth has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.